Full-stack-Web-Dev-BD/Full-stack-Web-Dev-BD/README.md

 - 👋 Hi, I’m @Full-stack-Web-Dev-BD
 - 👀 I’m interested in Softwer Developing
-- 🌱 I’m Experienced in MERN stack and  currently learning Web based Python , Django .
+- 🌱 I’m Experienced in MERN stack  , Blockchain Developer and  currently learning Web based Python , Django
 - 💞️ I’m looking to collaborate on with you !!
 - 📫 How to reach me (alaminprogramerr@gmail.com) ( Alamin Hossen )